The goal of Cultural Development Network (CDN) is a vibrant and rich Australian culture.

 CDN plays a sector development role with arts managers, cultural planners and producers.
 An increase in the capacity of the cultural sector can also impact in local economies through more productive, better focused and responsive capability across the cultural development sector of arts, libraries and heritage.

 The organisation has grown its national role through initiatives that worked with multiple governments and more recently by its establishment of the National Local Government Cultural Forum (2013-2018).
 The group comprised representatives from federal government arts agencies, every capital city, and local government peak bodies from each state and territory across Australia, who collaborated to develop culture’s role in local government policy and practice.
-The work of the Cultural Forum has been continued by the eight Australian capital cities forming a Capital Cities Cultural Network and including representation from the Commonwealth Office for the Arts and Australia Council for the Arts.

 The research carried out by CDN and its practice experience has led it to develop a method and system for supporting artists, producers and cultural managers to plan, evaluate and increase our understanding of the impact and contribution cultural activities make to our lives.
 The Takso Outcomes Planning Platform